jonaspleyer/cellular_raza/paper.md

 # Statement of Need

-In contrast to classical particle simulations, ABMs treat every cell individually.
+In contrast to classical particle simulations, Agent-based models (ABMs) treat every cell individually.
 This implies that parameters can vary between agents and that every cell should be traceable throughout time and space.
 In addition, they can describe growth, proliferation, death and many other cellular processes and